KushajveerSingh/KushajveerSingh.github.io/src/content/docs/internal/adventure.md

 -   ETH Zürich swiss college
 -   Swiss Alps and Gineava
 -   Brazil Carnival (2 to 3 weeks)

+## Home ideas

+-   Create a crossword puzzle like shape with blocks with your name and other important stuff.
+Motivation: Saw mom/dad/child's name in this format.

 ## Random stuff